marcov64/Lsd/Readme.txt

 ./add-shortcut-linux.sh

-or (for 32-bit machines)

-./add-shortcut-linux.sh 32

 To run LMM from a system shell, please open a terminal in the installation directory (or use your graphical file browser) and execute:

 ./lmm

-or (for 32-bit machines)

-./lmm32

 If you get an error when trying to execute any of the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x FILENAME" in the installation directory, replacing FILENAME by the name of the corresponding file).

-You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup.
-Move in the new LSD directory and use the makefile "makefile.ln" (64/32-bit, native) ("makefile32.ln" is used ONLY for creating a 32-bit version in a 64-bit machine):
+You may need to recompile LMM if the included pre-compiled versions have problems with your Linux setup (32-bit distribution, for instance).
+Move in the new LSD directory and use the makefile "makefile.ln":

 make -f makefile.ln